tmtsoftware/csw/docs/src/main/messages/commands.md

 ### Unique Key constraint

-By choice, a ParameterSet in either **Setup, Observe,** or **Wait** command will be optimized to store only unique keys.
+By design, a ParameterSet in a **Setup, Observe,** or **Wait** command is optimized to store only unique keys.
-While using `add` or `madd` methods on commands to add new parameters, if the parameter being added has a key which is already present in the `paramSet`, then the already stored parameter will be replaced by the given parameter.
+When using `add` or `madd` methods on commands to add new parameters, if the parameter being added has a key which is already present in the `paramSet`, the already stored parameter will be replaced by the given parameter.

 @@@ note